|

 Organization

-8 mill property tax.
-Of that amount, 4.0 mills
+property tax.
+Of that amount, 2.533 mills generates

-of the bond debt approved by the voters to build the
+debt approved by the voters to build the Trails

-also generates approximately $1,613,831 per year which is used for park and trail development
+generates approximately $2,288,997 per year which is used for park and trail development

 in assisting APRD in the construction of new parks